Clenux/Clenux/README.md

-# Hey there, i'm Clenux!
+# Hey there, i'm Snipedox!
 I'm known on discord as Nexus#0783, and i am a Javascript, Css and HTML coder.
 I make basic projects and am a very friendly guy!